daveyarwood/blog.djy.io/_posts/2015-09-05-alda-a-manifesto-and-gentle-introduction.md

 So far, we have been feeding Alda some code, line by line, and hearing the result each time.
 This is a good way to test the waters and see how small pieces of code sound before you commit to them.
 When you're ready to set some music down in stone, it's time to write a score.

-In Alda, a score is just a text file.
+To Alda, a score is just a text file.
 You can use any text editor you'd like to create this text file.
 By convention, the file's name should end in `.alda`.
 Create a blank text file in whatever directory you're currently in in your terminal, and name it `test.alda`.

 Type the following into `test.alda`: